 You might think indoor rock climbing looks easy, but once you start scaling that wall, it’s anything but.
 The key is that it challenges you both physically and mentally.
 Not only do you need the strength to pull yourself up the wall, you have to plan the best way to get there.

 The benefits of rock climbing include increased strength, flexibility, endurance, agility, balance, problem solving skills and mental control.
 The bonus to doing it indoors is that it’s a safer, more controlled environment, making it appropriate for the whole family.

 Created by Reebok and Cirque du Soleil, this workout will bring out the inner acrobat in anyone.

 The hour-long workout uses a specially-designed piece of equipment called the FlySet.
-The workout is designed to give the sensation of flying, while at the same time strengthening and lengthening the body through cardio, strength, balance and core training.
+The workout is designed to give the sensation of flying, while at the same time strengthening and lengthening the Healthy Body through cardio, strength, balance and core training.

 And if flying isn’t quite your style, consider trying Jukari Fit to Flex, a routine that uses resistance bands to improve strength and tone muscles.

 Love Latin dancing?
 Gyms across the country have started offering Zumba fitness programs that combine Latin rhythms and dance moves with aerobics and strength training.
 The routines feature interval training sessions where fast and slow rhythms and resistance training are combined to tone and sculpt your Healthy Body while burning fat.

 During a Zumba class, an instructor will take you through the routines, letting you wiggle your hips and perform dance moves while listening to infectious, pulsating music.
 If traditional workouts leave you bored and dancing is your style, be sure to check out a Zumba class and see if the Latin rhythms are more to your liking.